 Because futures markets are settled on an upcoming date, their prices are always forward-looking.
 Spot markets, on the other hand, tell you precisely how much it would cost to trade a commodity today.

 Trading commodities with City Index

-With City Index, you can take a position on 25+ commodities – including oil, gold and silver – via CFD trading.
-You can choose to trade on the futures or spot price of your chosen market, giving you maximum flexibility.
+With City Index, you can take your position on 20+ commodities – including oil, gold and silver – via spread betting and CFD trading.
+With both, you can choose to trade on the futures or spot price of your chosen market, giving you maximum flexibility.

 How to trade commodities

 The first thing you need to do to trade commodities is choose a market.
 It’s important to know the characteristics of the markets and their roles in the wider financial ecosystem before you choose which commodity to trade.